DCU Access Scheme

 - Please submit a statement from the Department of Social Protection for 2016 or you may download and submit this form, completed in your nearest Department of Social Protection/INTREO office.

 - Submit a P21, if in paid employment or Chapter 4 letter of assesssment if self-employed for 2016 - view a sample here.
+You will get these documents from the Revenue Commissioners.

 - If you were made redundant and/or received a lump sum in 2015 you need to submit a copy of an RP50 - view a sample here.

 - Please ensure the applicant's name and CAO number is written on all supporting documents submitted.
 If you have applied to the HEAR (Higher Education Access Route) scheme we will accept copies of documents supplied to HEAR as part of your application.
+All supporting documentation should be sent to DCU Access Entry Route, CG71, Henry Grattan Building, Dubliin City University, Glasnevin, Dublin 9.